VRichardJP/LoLAnalyzer/README.md

 ![analysis](https://raw.githubusercontent.com/vingtfranc/LoLAnalyzer/master/images/partial_draft_analysis.PNG)

 This small project contains all the tools you will ever need to train and use neural networks for the purpose of draft analysis.
-In other words, you can use this application to evaluate your own drafts (partial or complete) and find the champions that will maximize your chances of winning the game.
+Precisely, you can use this application to evaluate your own drafts (partial or complete) and find the champions that will maximize your chances of winning the game.

 It is a project I have developed in my spare time.
 I have tested it as much as I could, but I can't provide you any guarantee you won't ever find any bug.
 However, if you find some, please let me know.
 Any feedback is welcome.

 I know that most people here are LoL players running on Windows and who would like to have a .exe to double-click and go.
 Unfortunately, I am using many heavy libraries and making you download a 2GB program instead of a couple scripts is certainly not the way to go.
 Of course, if you know a way to create a light-weight distributable program, please let me know.
 Don't worry, even if you don't know a thing about Python or even programming you should not have any trouble installing and using this application.

 Most of the scripts here are designed to create a neural network from scratch.
 Since I guess most people just want to try out the application, I have provided a demo network for the patch 7.17.
 Updating the network on a daily basis is a huge amount of work I will NOT do.
-If you want to seriously use this application, you will have to train your own neural network (pr find someone who does.)
+If you want to seriously use this application, you will have to train your own neural network (or find someone who will.)

 ## Introduction